 - New employees with information on the illegality of sexual harassment and remedies available to victims

-- Existing employees with two hours of training by Oct.
-1, 2020 (this date has been extended to Feb.
-9, 2021 due to the pandemic)
+- Existing employees with two hours of training by Apr.
+29, 2021

 - Periodic supplemental training not less than every 10 years

 Companies with fewer than three employees must provide two hours of training to all existing supervisory employees by Apr.
 29, 2021 or within six months of hire.

 The legal duty to provide training and education falls to the employee’s current employer—it is not the employee’s responsibility.

 The state legislature amended the training requirements during the 2021 General Assembly session.

 There appears to be no real logic behind the decision making training portable only for those trained by CHRO, extending an inconvenience that many employers have recognized.

 The legislature also clarified the time claimants have to file a complaint with the CHRO, allowing 300 days for all discriminatory practice complaints.